NSLS-II/PyXRF/doc/summed_spectrum_fit.rst

 =======================

 Once you select which data to fit (either summed spectrum or from given detector), it is ready to move on to fitting step.
-Please click the Fit panel on the upper left, which is next to File IO.
+Please click the Fit panel on the upper left corner, which is next to File IO (Figure 1).

 Load parameter file
 +++++++++++++++++++

-In order to perform data fitting, you need to load *.json file into pyxrf by clicking "Import Parameters" (Figure 1).
+In order to perform data fitting, you need to load a json file into pyxrf by clicking "Import Parameters" (Figure 1).
 The json file saves all the parameters for data fitting.